Other articles

 Although SMEs are not yet required to comply with the CSRD, starting to report under the new directive can only help your organization prepare better and facilitate the process.
 What's more, SMEs that fail to report ESG information risk being excluded from investment portfolios, especially as ESG is becoming increasingly important to investors.

-Bruno le Maire, French Minister for the Economy, Finance and Industrial and Digital Sovereignty
+Bruno le Maire, former Minister of the Economy, Finance and Industrial and Digital Sovereignty said:

 "This agreement is excellent news for all European consumers.
 They will now be better informed about the impact of companies on human rights and the environment.
 This means greater transparency for citizens, consumers and investors.
 It also means greater clarity and simplicity in the information provided by companies.
 They must play their full role in society.
 No more greenwashing.
 With this text, Europe is positioning itself at the head of the international standards race, by setting high standards in line with our environmental and social ambitions."